wireless-power-laboratory/hp141s/README.md

 ### Next steps

 I cleaned the damaged one to see if it could be simply straightened and brought into service.
 Once the incorrect plugins were removed, the correct ones would not slide-in, the bend was too severe.
-So I took it apart and it was used in this condition for six months.
+So I took it apart and used it in this condition to perform various measurments.
+After realizing such was unsustainable, I decided to dig-in and sort a good unit.

 ![apart-01](/restoration/apart-01.jpg)